magdapoppins/nativeNotes/README.md

 **AsyncStorage** => you might want to use **multiGet and multiSet** instead of setting and getting one at a time.
 This will increase preformance since you don't need to run back and forth on the bridge.

-´npm install react-native-device-info´
+`npm install react-native-device-info`

 Then you need to link the lib.
 That gives:

-´rnpm-install info Linking react-native-device-info ios dependency rnpm-install info Platform 'ios' module react-native-device-info has been successfully linked rnpm-install info Linking react-native-device-info android dependency rnpm-install info Platform 'android' module react-native-device-info has been successfully linked´
+`rnpm-install info Linking react-native-device-info ios dependency rnpm-install info Platform 'ios' module react-native-device-info has been successfully linked rnpm-install info Linking react-native-device-info android dependency rnpm-install info Platform 'android' module react-native-device-info has been successfully linked`

-´react-native link react-native-device-info´
+`react-native link react-native-device-info`

-When you add a lib with for example java, you need to recompile (´react-native run-ios´) in order to compile the java code.
+When you add a lib with for example java, you need to recompile (`react-native run-ios`) in order to compile the java code.

-DEBUGTIPS: ´console.warn´ instead of logging, will show up in the simulator.
+DEBUGTIPS: `console.warn` instead of logging, will show up in the simulator.